 - Commitment to be present at and participating in each of the gatherings.

 - Commitment to do the reading and writing necessary to complete the training and assessment assignments given before and after each cohort gathering.
 (These will be not be burdensome or unnecessarily time-consuming, but they will be important for getting the most out of the cohort experience.
 Think articles, not books, and short answers, not essays.)

 - Commitment to be increasingly open, honest, and servant-hearted as the cohort members slowly grow in knowing each other and building trust with each other over time.

-The all-inclusive total cost to participate in the cohort is $2,500, with $1,000 due upon acceptance prior to the September gathering, and $1,500 due in January.
+The all-inclusive total cost to participate in the cohort is $2,500, with the full amount due prior to the first cohort gathering.
 (Registration fees are non-refundable, with exceptions made for medical emergencies.)
-Once applicants fill out the brief online application and are then notified of their acceptance, they will receive an invoice for $1,000, due immediately.
-Once this fee is payed prior to the initial September 2019 gathering, participants will then receive a second invoice for the remaining $1,500, due January 15th, 2020, just prior to the second, January 2020 gathering.
-(This will allow partipants to spread the cost of participating across two budget cycles of their professional development funds.)
-The registration fees will also serve to cover the cost of housing for all three cohort gatherings, as well as most meals, including coffee and snacks.
+Once applicants fill out the brief online application and are then notified of their acceptance, they will receive an invoice, due immediately.
+The registration fees will also serve to cover the cost of housing for both cohort gatherings, as well as most meals, including coffee and snacks.
 Breakfasts and lunches will generally be prepared and eaten together in the residential setting of the cohort, but participants can plan to cover one or two nice meals out per gathering.